-- Dickinson, M, Gunton, TI, Rutherford, MB.
+- Dickinson, M., T.I.
+Gunton, and M.B.
+Rutherford.
 2009.
 Benefits of Marine Planning: Evaluation of Marine Planning in Canada.
 Marine Planning Research Group, Simon Fraser University.
 44 pp.

-- Ehler, Charles.
-2014.
+- Ehler, C. 2014.
 A Guide to Evaluating Marine Spatial Plans.
 Paris, UNESCO, IOC Manuals and Guides, 70; ICAM Dossier 8

-- Ehler, Charles, and Fanny Douvere.
+- Ehler, C. and F. Douvere.
 Marine Spatial Planning: a step-by-step approach toward ecosystem-based management.
 Intergovernmental Oceanographic Commission and Man and the Biosphere Programme.
 IOC Manual and Guides No. 53, ICAM Dossier No. 6.
 Paris: UNESCO.
 2009 (English).